2022 Florida Statutes< Back to Statute Search

 (1) Insurers shall establish and use rates, rating schedules, or rating manuals to allow the insurer a reasonable rate of return on motor vehicle insurance written in this state.
 A copy of rates, rating schedules, and rating manuals, and changes therein, shall be filed with the office under one of the following procedures:

 (a) If the filing is made at least 60 days before the proposed effective date and the filing is not implemented during the office’s review of the filing and any proceeding and judicial review, such filing shall be considered a “file and use” filing.
 In such case, the office shall initiate proceedings to disapprove the rate and so notify the insurer or shall finalize its review within 60 days after receipt of the filing.
+If the 60-day period ends on a weekend or a holiday under s.
+110.117(1)(a)-(i), it must be extended until the conclusion of the next business day.
 Notification to the insurer by the office of its preliminary findings shall toll the 60-day period during any such proceedings and subsequent judicial review.
 The rate shall be deemed approved if the office does not issue notice to the insurer of its preliminary findings within 60 days after the filing.

 (b) If the filing is not made in accordance with the provisions of paragraph (a), such filing shall be made as soon as practicable, but no later than 30 days after the effective date, and shall be considered a “use and file” filing.
 An insurer making a “use and file” filing is potentially subject to an order by the office to return to policyholders portions of rates found to be excessive, as provided in subsection (11).